-- a) The recoverability of receivables.
-The Company considers collectability and historical collection rates in estimating the recoverable amount of receivables.
-If the recoverable amount of receivables is estimated to be less than the carrying amount, the carrying amount of receivables is reduced to the recoverable amount and an impairment loss is recognized in profit or loss for the period. - b) The carrying value and the recoverability of exploration and evaluation assets, which are included in the statements of financial position.
-The cost model is utilized and the carrying value of the exploration and evaluation assets is based on the expenditures incurred.
+- a) The recoverability of long-term taxes receivable.
+The Company pays Value Added Tax ("VAT") on expenditures incurred in Mexico.
+Such VAT payments are considered to be refundable, however it involves a complex application process, and timing and success of collection is uncertain.
+If the recoverable amount is estimated to be less than the carrying amount, the carrying amount is reduced and an impairment loss is recognized in profit or loss for the period. - b) The carrying value and the recoverability of exploration and evaluation assets, which are included in the statements of financial position.
+The cost model is utilized and the carrying value of the exploration and evaluation assets is based on the acquisition cost.
 At every reporting period, management assesses the potential impairment which involves assessing whether or not facts or circumstances exist that suggest the carrying amount exceeds the recoverable amount. - c) The inputs used in calculating the fair value for share-based payments expense included in profit or loss and share-based share issuance costs included in shareholders' equity.
 The share-based payments expense is estimated using the Black-Scholes options-pricing model as measured on the grant date to estimate the fair value of stock options.
 This model involves the input of highly subjective assumptions, including the expected price volatility of the Company's common shares, the expected life of the options, and the estimated forfeiture rate. - d) The recognition of deferred tax assets.
 The Company considers whether the realization of deferred tax assets is probable in determining whether or not to recognize these deferred tax assets.

-3. SIGNIFICANT ACCOUNTING POLICIES
+3. MATERIAL ACCOUNTING POLICY INFORMATION